Fred Kavli Professor of Computer Science

 insect behavior.
 For more about our lab: SSR website.

-Short bio: I am a professor in Computer Science, in the Harvard School of Engineering and
+Short bio: I am a Professor in Computer Science, at the Harvard School of Engineering and

 Inspired Engineering, where I co-lead the BioRobotics Platform.

 Before becoming faculty, I spent a year as a Research Fellow in the Department of Systems Biology at